F5Networks/f5-appsvcs-extension/docs/index.rst

 To provide feedback on this documentation, you can file a GitHub Issue, or email us at solutionsfeedback@f5.com.

 ..
-NOTE:: To see what's new in BIG-IP AS3, see the the :ref:`revision-history` or the |relnotes|.
+NOTE:: To see what is new in BIG-IP AS3, see the the :ref:`revision-history` or the |relnotes|.

 Introduction
 ------------